amcnulty/Fight_Simulator/README.md

 # Star Wars Fight Simulator
-Homework assignment for week 4 of the coding bootcamp.
 This is a Star Wars themed turn based fight simulator game for desktop browsers.

 ## Open For Peer Review
 <h3>All code is open for peer review.
 All comments in code are to explain what the code is doing.</h3>